turingschool/front-end-curriculum/lessons/module-2/intro-to-oop.md

 ![object breakdown](http://www.teachitza.com/delphi/object.gif)

-When you're considering creating an object you should look at the `Law of Demeter` or the `Principal of Least Knowledge`.
-If you're wondering what that is you should probably check it out [here](http://wiki.c2.com/?LawOfDemeter).
-It can also be summarized by the following:
+When you're considering creating an object you should follow the `Principal of Least Knowledge`.
+This principle can  be summarized by the following:

 * Each unit should have only limited knowledge about other units: only units "closely" related to the current unit.
 * Each unit should only talk to its friends; don't talk to strangers.